vermuz/mani-professional-notes/py-interview/README.md

 ### Shallow Copy, Deep Copy

-- Shallow Copy effects original list
+- Shallow Copy effects original list (addresses are copied)
-- Deep Copy does not effect the original list
+- Deep Copy does not effect the original list (values are copied)

 ### __str__ method